To avoid the onset of rust, damaged paintwork should be rectified immediately.

 Apply a piece of masking tape over the damaged surface.
 Then remove the tape to remove any loose paint.

 If the damage is down to the metal, use of a primer is appropriate.
 In the event of damage to a plastic surface, an adhesive primer should be used to give better results - spray into the lid of the spray can and brush on thinly.

-Before painting, gentle polishing using a very fine polishing agent may be carried out locally if required (e.g. if there are any uneven edges).
+Before painting, gentle polishing using a very fine abrasive cloth may be carried out locally if required (e.g. if there are any uneven edges).
 The surface is thoroughly cleaned (grease and salt should be removed) and left to dry.

 Stir the primer well and apply using a fine brush, a matchstick or similar.
 Finish off with a basecoat and clearcoat once the primer has dried.

 For scratches, implement the same procedure but mask around the damaged area to protect the undamaged paintwork.